Do I Hear a Waltz?: Productions

 In 1997, Sondheim was sent a recording of a concert version of Do I Hear a Waltz? that had been presented in London.
 It was then he realized the original play did lend itself to musical adaptation, but the score Rodgers composed wasn't very good.
 He enthusiastically contacted Laurents and the two discussed changes that could be made to improve the show.

 A revised production was staged at the George Street Playhouse, New Brunswick, New Jersey from October 13, 1999, through November 14, 1999.
 For this production the dropped song "Everybody Loves Leona" was restored, lyrics were altered or added, and Laurents "revamped quite a bit of the book."

 A 2001 revival of the musical was staged at the Pasadena Playhouse, Pasadena, California, where it ran from July 15 through August 19.
 The production was well received by the critics, and a cast recording was subsequently released on the Fynsworth Alley label.

-In 2003, the Landor Theatre in London staged the musical and in March 2014, Charles Court Opera further revived the show at Park Theatre in Finsbury Park.
+The first London Production was staged in 1999 by The Landor Theatre; directed by Miles Stinton and Designed by Mike Lees, starring Kate Copstick as Signora Fioria and Rebecca Little as Leona.
+In 2003, the Landor Theatre in London staged the musical again and in March 2014, Charles Court Opera further revived the show at Park Theatre in Finsbury Park.

 The musical was presented by Encores! at New York City Center in May 2016.
 It was directed by Evan Cabnet.

 The 42nd Street Moon company of San Francisco has mounted two revivals of Do I Hear a Waltz?, the first in 1998 with Darren Criss as Mauro, the second in 2014 with Emily Skinner as Leona.